 South Carolina: Charleston and Old 96

 Charleston and Old 96, though in two totally different directions, are both in South Carolina and are good weekend getaways from Raleigh.
 They’re both about a five hour drive, but Charleston is south and on the east coast.
 And the historic Old 96 district is south west, south of NC’s Charlotte area.

 We visit Charleston a lot to see very close friends of ours who live on Johns Island there.
 It’s always great to explore the downtown area, especially, with it’s Rainbow Row of colorful houses and The Battery downtown.
+Downtown Charleston is a very photo-worthy place.
 We also love to see the Angel Oak on Johns Island, a gorgeous oak tree that’s over 400 years old.